manash-jyoti/Movie-Recommender-System/README.md

 The recommendation system employs a content-based filtering approach using Cosine Similarity.
 The textual information in the "tags" column is transformed using CountVectorizer, enabling the calculation of similarity scores between movies.

+## Introduction

+A movie recommendation system is a software application or algorithm designed to suggest movies to users based on their preferences and past interactions.
+Recommendation systems are widely used in various domains, including e-commerce, music streaming, and video-on-demand platforms, to provide personalized recommendations and enhance user experiences.

+## Recommendation Techniques

+There are several techniques commonly used in recommendation systems.
+Here are a few notable ones:

+1. Content-Based Filtering: This approach recommends items (movies in this case) based on their content or attributes.
+It analyzes the characteristics or features of items and matches them to the user's preferences.
+In this project, a content-based filtering technique is employed using Cosine Similarity to measure the similarity between movies based on their textual information.

+2. Collaborative Filtering: Collaborative filtering recommends items based on the preferences and behaviors of similar users or items.
+It uses historical data, such as user ratings or interactions, to find patterns and make recommendations.
+Collaborative filtering can be further categorized into user-based or item-based filtering, depending on whether similarities are calculated between users or items.

+3. Hybrid Approaches: Hybrid recommendation systems combine multiple techniques to leverage the strengths of different approaches.
+By integrating content-based and collaborative filtering, for example, hybrid systems can provide more accurate and diverse recommendations.

 ## Features